 Will you be carrying passengers?
 Or will you be using it just for cargo?

 It’s good to have some flexibility, but don’t go overboard.
 Try estimating your typical minimum and maximum and use these as a guide

 Smaller vans work better for city driving.
 Heavier vans are a safer bet over long distances

 MPG ratings help when comparing models.
 But, because they’re worked out in a lab, they don’t necessarily reflect real-world conditions.
-Try asking drivers with similar vans about their experience or look up reviews on websites like WhatVan? for a clearer picture
+Try asking drivers with similar vans about their experience or look up reviews online for a clearer picture.

 Cut-offs, spares, “just-in-case” items and assorted rubbish add extra weight.
 Plus, the clutter makes it harder to stow cargo properly.